 Hanna Secret, 22, and Arya LaRoca, 23, are two women who work for MyDirtyHobby, also known as Europe’s biggest amateur sex company.
 Or, a camming website.

 A nurse and a student, respectively, camming helps the women get by.
 Generally speaking, they get paid to roleplay, dirty talk and take their clothes off for the camera.
 However, a lot of the time, their clients are looking for completely non-sexual encounters.

 “One of the biggest myths is that only perverts use camgirls and that we don’t do anything but strip naked for the camera,” says Secret, who is based in Germany.

 “A lot of the time, customers are looking for an internet friendship and use camgirls to ease their loneliness.
 Some people are interested in the person behind the nickname.”

 She does, however, admit that she’s had a few odd requests.

-“The weirdest thing that someone has asked me to do for them was to degrade them by making them act like a dog and eat dog food.
+“The weirdest thing that someone has asked me to do was to degrade them by making them act like a dog and eat dog food.
 It was very strange but also very funny!
 Another strange request was when one user wanted me to put on my leather bike combi and grease it for an hour in order to take care of it.
 He had a leather fetish.”

 It’s important to note that Secret and LaRoca have the support of a legitimate website that provides them with a safe environment as well as networking opportunities.
-Secret acknowledges that this is not the reality of all camgirls, and that there will always be those who exploit and violate women which she succinctly says is “just not okay”.
+Secret acknowledges that this is not the reality of all camgirls, and that there will always be those who exploit and violate women, which she succinctly says is “just not okay”.